hanfak/airportv2-mvn-enterprise/docs/Task.md

     - dictionary (see shelf)
     - Use givenWhenThen from TestState (Move to another test, with different way of asserting on output using capturedInputsAndOutputs)
         - for learning test with webserver
-    - interesting givens
+    - ~~interesting givens~~
     - sequence diagram
     - interestingGivens.getType
     - plant uml for acceptance test
-    - separate acceptance test into module
+    - separate acceptance test  and end to end tests into module

 - Use third party weather service
     - https://fcc-weather-api.glitch.me/api/current?lat=51.4700&lon=0.4543